gabeobrien/newrelic-kakfa-playground/doc/how-it-works-the-build.md

 All of the resources created by this configuration can be destroyed with `terraform destroy`

 ## Installing the software
 Now we'll use Ansible to install and configure all of the software on the hosts we just created.
-You'll notice that in addition to creating all infrastructure, there is a directory in `terraform/playground` name `output`.
-In it should should be a file named `ansible_hosts.yml`.
-This is an [Ansible inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) that we'll use in all of the `ansible_playbook` commands going forward.
-Additionally, we'll have to pass in the path to the private key file so Ansible can connect to each of the hosts.
+After creating all the resources, Terraform will create an [Ansible inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) that we'll use in all of the `ansible_playbook` commands going forward.
+It is located in `terraform/playground/output/ansible_hosts.yml`

 ### Step 1: Install New Relic Infrastructure
 `cd` into the `ansible-playbooks` directory within the repo.